lspestrip/striptease/docs/data_interface.rst

 Since the kind of HDF5 file used in Strip has a complex structure, Striptease provides a few facilities to handle them.
-To load timelines of housekeeping parameter and detector outputs, the :class:`.DataFile` class provides two methods:
+To load timelines of housekeeping parameter, temperature sensors, and detector outputs, the :class:`.DataFile` class provides two methods:

 - :meth:`.DataFile.load_hk`
 - :meth:`.DataFile.load_sci`
+- :meth:`.DataFile.load_cryo`

 Moreover, a method :meth:`.DataFile.get_average_biases` can be used to retrieve the average level of biases within some time frame.